kutschke/RDM/README.md

 This uses latexmk to run pdflatex, bibtex and other programs in the correct order and the correct number of times.
-It is configured to put it's output in:
+It is configured to put its output in:
 <pre>
 draft-dir/draft.pdf
 print-dir/print.pdf
 </pre>
-All auxillary files are stored in the same directory as the pdf.
+All auxillary files are written to the same directory as the pdf.
-Note that latexmk does the dependency determination and decides which steps need to be (re-)run.
+Note that latexmk does the dependency determination and decides which steps need to be (re-)run;
+this is not done by make.

 To remove all auxillary files, leaving only the pdf: